9 Tips to Boost your Reputation as an Employer

 Sam advises that "if you want to get the true pulse of the organisation you have to do it externally".
 It is important to measure the engagement of current employees but also of people leaving your organisation.
 At Symphony AI Retail, they organise exit interviews as well as quarterly check-ins.
 They also ask their customer: "talk to us about our staff: what are you seeing in terms of their level of engagement, their level of input into your business".

 From an external point of view, Liberty Mutal Insurance measure the quantity and quality of media coverage in terms of sentiment, but also Social Media engagement.
-They use external recognition and awards, like the Great Place to Work score.
-They also send monthly anonymous employee satisfaction surveys: it is crucial for your Employer Brand to know what your current employees think about you.
+They use external recognition and awards, like their Great Place to Work score.
+They also send monthly anonymous employee satisfaction surveys.
+In general, they recognise how crucial it is for your Employer Brand to know what your current employees think about you.

 Read more about How ORS measure their Employer Brand.